Amortized Rejection Sampling in Universal Probabilistic Programming: INTRODUCTION

 \section{INTRODUCTION}

-It is now understood how to apply probabilistic programming inference techniques to generative models written in {\em existing} ``universal'' languages \citep{van2018introduction}.
+It is now understood how to apply probabilistic programming inference techniques to generative models written in ``universal'' probabilistic programming languages (PPLs) \citep{van2018introduction}.
 While the expressivity of such languages allows users to write generative procedures naturally, this flexibility introduces complexities, some of surprising and subtle character.
-For instance there is nothing to stop users from using rejection sampling loops to specify all or part of their generative model.
+For instance there is nothing to stop users from using rejection sampling loops to specify all or part of their generative model, something that is quite natural to do and we have seen in practice.
 While existing inference approaches may asymptotically produce correct inference results for such programs, the reality, which we discuss at length in this paper, is murkier.